Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Impossibility of Lock-Free Strongly Linearizable Implementations: The One-Shot Contest Object

-\section{Impossibility of Lock-Free Strongly-Linearizable Implementations: The Contest Object}
+\section{Impossibility of Lock-Free Strongly Linearizable Implementations: The One-Shot Contest Object}

 We extend the example of a queue by considering a contest object, defined next.
-Unlike traditional (\emph{id}-)\emph{consensus}~\cite{Chandra1996}, in which all processes compete and all of them learn the id of the winner, the contest object separates the processes competing from a single process that identifies the winner.
-We show that although there is a linearizable implementation of the contest object, but there it has no strongly linearizable implementation.

 The \emph{contest} sequential, one-shot object provides two operations, $compete()$ that can be invoked by processes $p_1, \hdots, p_{n-1}$, the \emph{competitors}, and $decide()$ that can be invoked by process $p_0$, the \emph{referee}.
-The specification is that $compete()$ always returns $true$, and $decide()$ returns the index of the first process that executed $compete()$, or $false$ is there is no such operation.

-The contest object is weaker than a consensus object, as it can be implemented with reads and writes.
+The specification is that $compete()$ always returns $true$, and $decide()$ returns the index of the first process that executed $compete()$, or $false$ if there is no such operation.
+The contest object is weaker than a consensus object, as it can be implemented from reads and writes.

-\begin{theorem} There is a wait-free decisively linearizable contest implementation using reads and writes, for $n \geq 2$ processes. \end{theorem}
+\begin{restatable}{theorem}{contestfromreadwrite} There is a wait-free (decisively) linearizable contest implementation from reads and writes, for $n \geq 2$ processes. \end{restatable}

 \begin{proof} Consider the following read/write wait-free implementation.
-The processes share a variable $X$, initialized to $false$.
+The processes share a variable~$X$, initialized to $false$.
 Every competitor $p_i$ reads $X$ and if the read value is $false$, it writes $i$ in $X$ and returns $true$, otherwise it returns $true$ without writing to $X$.
 The referee returns the value it reads from $X$.

 We argue that the implementation is decisively linearizable.
 Consider any finite execution $\alpha$ of the algorithm.
+Pending operations of $\alpha$ are treated as follows.
 For any pending $compete()$ operation in $\alpha$, it is completed if it writes to $X$, otherwise it is removed.
 If $\alpha$ has a pending $decide()$ operation, this operation is removed.
 For simplicity, let $\alpha$ itself denote the modified execution.
-Reading $\alpha$ from beginning to end, operations are linearized as follows: \begin{itemize} \item if the current step is a write to $X$ from a $compete()$ operation, then this is linearized at the first position of the linearization,
+Reading $\alpha$ from beginning to end, operations are linearized as follows:

+\begin{itemize} \item if the current step is a write to $X$ from a $compete()$ operation, there are two sub-cases: if there is no $decide()$ in the linearization so far, the $compete()$ operation is linearized at the first position of the linearization, otherwise it is appended to the linearization.